CumulusNetworks/docs/content/cumulus-netq-44/NetQ-Overview/NetQ-Basics/NetQ-Operation.md

 The NetQ Agent polls the user space applications for information about the performance of the various routing protocols and services that are running on the switch.
 Cumulus Linux supports BGP and OSPF routing protocols as well as static addressing through FRRouting (FRR).
 Cumulus Linux also supports LLDP and MSTP among other protocols, and a variety of services such as systemd and sensors.
 SONiC supports BGP and LLDP.

 For hosts, the NetQ Agent also polls for performance of containers managed with Kubernetes.
-All of this information is used to provide the current health of the network and verify it is configured and operating correctly.
+This information is used to calculate the network's health and check if the network is configured and operating correctly.

-For example, if the NetQ Agent learns that an interface has gone down, a new BGP neighbor has been configured, or a container has moved, it provides that information to the NetQ Platform.
-That information can then be used to notify users of the operational state change through various channels.
-By default, data is logged in the database, but you can use the CLI (`netq show events`) or configure the Event Service in NetQ to send the information to a third-party notification application as well.

 The NetQ Agent interacts with the Netlink communications between the Linux kernel and the user space, listening for changes to the network state, configurations, routes, and MAC addresses.
 NetQ sends notifications about these changes so that network operators and administrators can respond quickly when changes are not expected or favorable.

-For example, if a new route is added or a MAC address removed, the NetQ Agent records these changes and sends that information to the NetQ Platform.
-Based on the configuration of the Event Service, these changes can be sent to a variety of locations for end-user response.

 The NetQ Agent also interacts with the hardware platform to obtain performance information about various physical components, such as fans and power supplies, on the switch.
 The agent measures operational states and temperatures, along with cabling information to allow for proactive maintenance.

-For example, as thermal sensors in the switch indicate that it is becoming very warm, various levels of alarms are generated.
-These are then communicated through notifications according to the Event Service configuration.

 ## The NetQ Platform